 By looking at past A-series chips and extrapolating from what we know of the manufacturing process Apple will use this year, we can get a reasonable picture about what to expect from the A13 chip.
 It will almost certainly be the fastest SoC Apple has ever developed for iPhones, but exactly how fast can we expect?

 For the A13, we can expect Apple to stick with its manufacturing partner TSMC, which has a firm lead in chip manufacturing technology.
 But TSMC is not yet ready to make another leap to a new chip process node, as it did in jumping from 10nm to 7nm last year.
-The 5nm transition will probably be ready in time for the 2020 iPhone, but this year’s model will still be built with a 7nm process.
+That jump, to 5nm, will probably be ready in time for the 2020 iPhone, but this year’s model will still be built with a 7nm process.

 That doesn’t mean we can’t expect any improvements on the manufacturing side.
-TSMC is currently ramping up its “7nm+” process, which use EUV (Extreme Ultraviolet) lithography for some of the chip layers.
-This should allow chips with better density (about 20 percent more logic in the same area) and power efficiency (about 10 percent better).
+TSMC has two improved 7nm process nodes that Apple could employ.
+The base 7nm process used for the A12 chip is called N7.
+TSMC is now ready for its first customers using the N7+ process, which uses EUV (Extreme Ultraviolet) lithography for some of the chip layers.
+The company claims this will allow chips with better density (about 20 percent more logic in the same area) and power efficiency (about 10 percent better).

-The A12 increased transistor Apple's count to a surprising 6.9 billion, but the die area was around 83mm²—far from the largest chip Apple’s ever put in an iPhone.
-In fact, it’s the smallest iPhone chip, in terms of area, in nine years, and the A5 and A10 were each over 120mm².
+The A12 increased Apple’s transistor count to a surprising 6.9 billion, a 60% increase over the A11's 4.3 billion.
+But the die area was around 83mm²—smaller than the A11 (about 88mm²) and far from the largest chip Apple’s ever put in an iPhone.
+In fact, it’s the smallest iPhone processor, in terms of area, in nine years.
+Past Apple SoCs were much larger, and the A5 and A10 were each over 120mm².

-In other words, Apple's iPhone chips are usually larger than the A12, and particularly so when producing a new chip with the same manufacturing process as the year before.
-It would be a conservative guess to assume that the A13 would be around 25 percent larger (roughly 103mm²) and, together with the increased density of TSMC’s improved process, carry a transistor count of around 10 billion.
-That’s the equivalent of the A12X in the iPad Pros.
+In other words, Apple’s iPhone chips are usually larger than the A12, and particularly so when producing a new chip with the same manufacturing process as the year before.
+It would be a conservative guess to assume that the A13 would be around 25 percent larger (roughly 103mm²) and, thanks to the increased density of TSMC’s N7+ process node, carry a transistor count of around 10 billion.
+That’s an equivalent transistor count to the A12X in the newer iPad Pros, but a smaller size.

-While I expect the A13 to have nearly the same transistor count as the A12X, I don’t think Apple will spend its transistor budget the same way; doubling up the high-power CPU cores from 2 to 4.
-Rather, I suspect Apple will continue to have two high-performance CPU cores and four energy-efficient cores, with an outside chance of increasing the high-performance core count from 2 to 3.
+While I expect the A13 to have nearly the same transistor count as the A12X, I don’t think Apple will spend its transistor budget on the same features; doubling up the high-power CPU cores from 2 to 4.
+Rather, I suspect Apple will continue to have two high-performance CPU cores and four energy-efficient cores, with a slim outside chance of increasing the high-performance core count from 2 to 3.

 Apple’s single-core CPU performance gains have been remarkably steady in recent years.
 If the trend holds, we’ll be looking at a Geekbench 4 single-core CPU score of around 5,200.
 That blows the doors off any Android phone and even most thin-and-light laptops.

 Multi-core performance is harder to predict.
-The trend line is skewed by the fact that multi-core performance took a big leap from the A10 to the A11, due to a design change that allowed all the low-power and high-power cores to work together at once.
-If Apple doesn’t add any more cores, the multi-core performance of the A13 will land somewhere between 12,200 and 12,500, simply because the individual cores will get faster.
+The trend line is skewed by the fact that multi-core performance took a big leap from the A10 to the A11, due to a design change that allowed all the low-power and high-power cores to work together at the same time rather than switching between them.
+If Apple doesn’t add any more cores, the multi-core performance of the A13 will land with a Geekbench somewhere between 12,200 and 12,500, simply because the individual cores will get faster.
 If Apple adds a third high-performance CPU core, that number will leap to somewhere around 15-16,000.

 Graphics performance is critical to Apple, and will be especially important as it launches its Apple Arcade service with premium, top-tier games.
-We can look at two aspects of graphics performance—the ability to render traditional 3D scenes like games, and the ability to use the GPU for complex non-graphics compute (like image processing).
+There are two aspects of GPU performance worth discussing: the ability to render traditional 3D scenes like games, and the ability to use the GPU for complex non-graphics computation tasks (like image processing).

 Traditional graphics performance has been increasing at a steady rate over the last few generations of A-series processors.
-It is often limited by memory bandwidth, which doesn’t often make a big leap from one year to the next.
-If we think the trend will continue, we can expect a 3DMark Sling Shot Extreme Unlimited score of around 4,500.
+It is often limited by memory bandwidth, which rarely makes a big leap from one year to the next.
+If the trend continues, we can expect a 3DMark Sling Shot Extreme Unlimited score of around 4,500.
 It’s a significant improvement for Apple, but not as fast as the very latest Qualcomm chips.

 Apple seems to be leaning more in the direction of making its chips faster when using its own Metal API, both for graphics and compute.
 I think that trend will continue, and while the GPU probably won’t see the big Metal performance leap it did from the A11 to the A12, we’re probably still going to get a Geekbench 4 Compute score of well over 25,000.